Greek cruiser Georgios Averof: Balkan Wars

 With the outbreak of the First Balkan War in October 1912, Kountouriotis was named rear admiral and commander-in-chief of the Hellenic Royal Navy.
 Averof, under Captain Sofoklis Dousmanis, served as the flagship of the fleet, and she took part in the takeover of the islands of the northern and eastern Aegean.
 During the naval battles at Elli (3 December 1912) and Lemnos (5 January 1913) against the Ottoman Navy, she almost single-handedly secured victory and the undisputed control of the Aegean Sea for Greece.
 In both battles, due to her superior speed, armor and armament, she left the battle line and pursued the Turkish Fleet alone.
 During the Battle of Elli, Kountouriotis, frustrated by the slow speed of the three older Greek battleships, hoisted the Flag Signal for the letter Z which stood for "Independent Action", and sailed forward alone, with a speed of 20 kn against the Turkish fleet.
 Averof succeeded in crossing the T of the Turkish fleet and concentrated her fire against the Ottoman flagship, thus forcing the Ottoman fleet to retreat in disorder.
 Likewise, during the Battle of Lemnos, when the older battleships failed to follow up with Averof, Kountouriotis did not hesitate to pursue independent action.

 In each battle the ship suffered only slight damage, while inflicting severe damage to several Turkish ships.
 These exploits propelled her and her Admiral to legendary status in Greece.
-After the Battle of Lemnos, the crew of Averof affectionately nicknamed her "Lucky Uncle George".
+After the Battle of Lemnos, the crew of Averof affectionately nicknamed her "Lucky Uncle George", while the Turks dubbed her "Şeytan papor" ("The Devil's Ship").
 It is a notable fact that, due to the aforementioned need to conserve ammunition which had to be secured from Britain, Averof fired her guns for the first time during the Battle of Elli.

 Georgios Averof is credited with successfully closing the Aegean Sea to Ottoman transports bringing fresh troops and supplies to the front during the First Balkan War.
 This success had a concrete impact on the land action where the Ottoman forces suffered decisive defeats.
 It is hypothesized that in the lack of such decisive control of the sea by the Greek Navy, the Ottoman Empire might have reinforced its forces on the Balkan Peninsula and therefore fared better in the war.